 - Contact the local paper of the town your book is set in about interviewing you.

 - Contact your local radio station and ask them if they’d be interested in having you on their show.
 (These tips can help if you get the interview.)

 - Contact the local radio station of the town your book is set in about having you on their show.

 - Partner with organizations, clubs, and other groups that support a cause similar to the one that your book addresses.

-Book Marketing for the Fans - Ideas and Strategies
+Book Publicity for the Fans - Ideas and Strategies

 Fans can be your evangelists ... spreading the word about your book far and wide!